Do you see yourself as a hero/heroine or a victim?

 As I got older, I struggled with the victim mentality too, and had adopted an attitude of defeatism.
 I didn’t get into the college I had dreamt about, and it was their fault.
 I couldn't afford designer clothes and it was their fault.
 I didn’t get to go to parties because I had to work and it was their fault.
 Then one day, a family friend who bore witness to my struggles and victimism asked me, “Why do you always lie like your mother?”
 This was an incredible question that changed my life.

-The quality of our lives are based on the quality of our answers and the quality of the questions we ask.
+According to Tony Robbins, the quality of our lives are based on the quality of our answers and the quality of the questions we ask.
 As Shannon Alder puts it, “courage doesn’t happen when you have all the answers.
 It happens when you are ready to face the questions you have been avoiding your whole life.”

 In this moment, I realized I had become my mother - a victim who didn’t believe in the beauty and possibilities of my future.
 I lied because I wanted others to feel sorry for me.
 I lied because I wanted support.
 I lied because I didn’t think I could do it on my own.
 I made a decision to be the heroine I was always destined to be.
 This decision allowed me to break the victim legacy that suffocated our family for generations.